Botnet Forensics – An Introduction

 - Attack information and alerts must be taken from a combination of security sensors as no single security tool can give comprehensive alert information.

-Botnet Forensic is a proactive and reactive investigation on Botnet.
-However, this study is based on prior research reactive investigation. this article focuses on the different classification of the botnet forensics, its framework, and challenges.
+Botnet forensics is a proactive and reactive investigation on Botnet.
+However, this study is based on prior research reactive investigation. this article focuses on the different classifications of botnet forensics, its framework, and its challenges.